FOREX-Dollar extends bounce as stimulus hopes stall short bets

 Attrill said he was not buying a rebound yet, as shifts in relative yields tend to take a while to play out in currency markets, because extra stimulus is by no means certain and as other factors weighing on the dollar remain in place.

-But with bets against the dollar such a crowded trade, the scale of selloff in the bond market since the Democrats won control of the Senate last week, has been enough to slow what has been a steep and steady decline since last March.
+But the surge in bond yields since the Democrats won control of the Senate last week has been enough to pause the dollar's steep and steady decline since last March.
 US/

-The dollar index =USD lost more than 12% since a three-year peak in March, however, it has bounced 1.2% from an almost three-year low last week to steady at 90.291 on Monday.
+Havens which pay no income also fell, with bitcoin BTC=BTSP slumping as much as 12% to a one-week low and gold down 1% at a one-month low.

-The Australian dollar AUD=D3 retreated further from last week's more-than-two-year high of $0.7819 to trade 0.7% lower at $0.7712 on Monday, unmoved by another solid month of local retail sales.
+The dollar index =USD has lost roughly 12% since a three-year peak in March.
+However, it is now more than 1.3% above the almost three-year low it hit last week.
+It rose 0.1% to 90.418 on Monday.

 "The weaker dollar narrative and broad-based ebullience for emerging markets have been challenged earlier in the year than we forecast, which may lead to a rethink of consensus trades, at least in the week ahead," Barclays analysts said in a note.

-"We stick to our non-consensus view that the dollar is likely to benefit from better growth and returns to capital over the remainder of the year."
+Elsewhere, China's factory gate prices fell last month at their slowest pace since February, suggesting the country's manufacturing sector continues to see a rapid recovery.

-Chinese inflation figures due at 0130 GMT will be watched for insight into China's economic recovery.
-Chinese trade figures are due later in the week along with U.S. retail sales, sentiment and production data.
+Chinese trade figures are due later in the week along with U.S. retail sales, sentiment and production data and markets have a wary eye on Washington as pressure grows to impeach President Donald Trump.

 (Reporting by Tom Westbrook; Editing by Sam Holmes)